SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

-First of all, we admin that picking the right method, tool, and setting up a reproducible, authentic environment to evaluate the performance of a cloud server (sometimes with variable/shared resources) is hard, if not impossible, but acknowledging the known limitations, benchmark scores can still often be very helpful to make decisions, e.g. on selecting the instance type for a specific task.
+First of all, we admin that picking the right method, tool, and setting up a reproducible, authentic environment to evaluate the performance of a cloud server (sometimes with variable/shared resources) is hard, if not impossible.
+However, acknowledging the known limitations, benchmark scores can still often be very helpful in making decisions, such as selecting the instance type for a specific task.
 Now let's suppose a
 <a href="https://en.wikipedia.org/wiki/Spherical_cow" target="_blank" rel="noopener">
 spherical server in vacuum</a> 😊